osism/metalbox/README.md

 8. Deploy the Manager service with `./run.sh manager` in `/opt/configuration/environments/manager`
 9. Sync inventory with `osism sync inventory`
 10. Sync `/etc/hosts` with `osism apply hosts`
+11. Prepare network configuration with `osism apply network` and apply it with `sudo netplan apply`
-11. Sync facts with `osism apply facts`
+12. Sync facts with `osism apply facts`
-12. Deploy the infrastructure services
+13. Deploy the infrastructure services

    ```
    osism apply common